 Meet John the Running Toilet

 We’re excited to introduce John the Running Toilet as the newest member of our water conservation team.
-John appeared at home games of the San Rafael Pacifics baseball team throughout the summer as a reminder to save water by finding and fixing toilet leaks.
-Between innings, kids had a chance to chase down John in a challenge to stop the running toilet.
+John is appearing at home games of the San Rafael Pacifics baseball team throughout the summer as a reminder to save water by finding and fixing toilet leaks.
+Between innings, kids have a chance to chase down John in a challenge to stop the running toilet.

 Testing your toilets for leaks

 Check your toilet for leaks by placing a leak detection dye tablet or a few drops of food coloring into the toilet tank.
 Wait 15 minutes.
 If you see color in the toilet bowl, you have a leak that needs repair.

 Two common toilet leak sites are the overflow pipe and the flapper valve, both located inside the toilet tank.

 Overflow pipe: If the leak is at the overflow pipe, you will see water flowing over the top of the pipe, which means the water level is too high.
 (Sprinkling talcum powder on the surface of the water makes it easier to spot this leak.)
 You can adjust the water level in different ways, depending on the type of toilet.
 Older toilets have a float arm that can be bent down (be careful, or it may break) to adjust the water level so it stops a half-inch below the top of the overflow pipe when refilling.
 For many newer toilets, the water level can be adjusted by turning a small knob.